rslassman/Interactive-Lab-Hub/Lab 5/README.md

 ![lab5_quiet_coyote](https://user-images.githubusercontent.com/45234433/139721233-2915a3a5-4902-4c32-b939-168a9a7fa4c8.png)

-**Media pipe design ideas:**
-1. one way to use the percentage control could be to control opening and closing of windows across the room.
+**Media pipe design ideas:** one way to use the percentage control could be to control opening and closing of windows across the room.
 For instance the percentage you signal on camera could cause the device to pull the window open by that amount.
-2. a second interesting use case for the hand pose tracking could be creating a written recording of a conversation being held in sign language

 #### Teachable Machines
 Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
 However, its simplicity is very useful for experimenting with the capabilities of this technology.